JuanIrache/p5-holoplay/README.md

 ## TODO

-- Refactor as sample project + library (not sure it can do both with a simple structure)
 - See if holoplay-core can be updated so "message" is not always printed
 - Optimise fps somehow?
 Converting the canvas takes time, and HoloPlay Core takes time to receive it and confirm
 - Maybe check if last message was confirmed by holo before sending the next?